hes-e39/assignment-2-tsflores/README.md

 # Assignment 2

 This is the 2nd assignment (A2) for E-39 Design Principles in React.
 Using our timers from Assignment 1 (A1), we will build a workout app that allows our users to assemble **multiple timers** into a full workout.
-Test

 ## Project setup